amalinahamat/Udemy/Complete_DSnML/MachineLearning_Readme.txt

         b. dimensionality reduction
         - these algorithms reduce the number of input variables while retaining important information

+        a.
+K-means clustering
+        - a popular unsupervised machine learning algorithm used to group similar data points into distinct clusters
+        - k defines the number of pre-defined clusters that need to be created in the process, as if k = 2 , there will be two clusters, and for k = 3, there will be 3 clusters and so on

+            k-means clustering is a fundamental unsupervised machine learning algorithm used to group similar data points into distinct clusters. the algorithm aims to partition the data into k clusters, where each observation belong to the cluster with the nearest mean, serving as representative prototype of that cluster.

+            key terminologies
+            - centroid : the mean or average point within a cluster, which represents the center or core of that cluster
+                    - the centroid is the mean or average point within a cluster, representing the center or core of that cluster
+                    - calculated by taking the average of all data points assigned to that particular cluster
+                    - important as they define the prototypes for each cluster and guide the assignement of data points to the closest cluster
+                    - often visualizes as geometric shape, such as circles or stars, within the cluster of data points to highlight their central position.
+            - cluster : a group of data points that are more similar to each other than to data points in other clusters.
+            - elbow method : a technique used to determine the optimal number of clusters(K) by analyzing the within-cluster sum of squares(WCSS)

+            STEP :
+            1. select the number K (using elbow method) to decide the number of clusters
+            2. select the random k points or centroids. (it can be other from the input dataset)
+            3. assign each data point to their closest centroid, which will form the predefined k clusters
+            4. calculate the variance and place a new centroid of each cluster
+            5. repeat the third steps, which means reassign each datapoint to the new closest centroid of each cluster
+            6. if any reassignment occurs, then go to step 4 else go to finish 7 the model is ready

+            elbow method step :
+            1. to find the optimal value of cluster, the elbow method follow the below steps
+            2. it executes the k-means clustering on a given dataset for different k values (range from 1-10)
+            3. for each value of k, calculates the wcss value
+            4. plots a curve between calculated WCSS (formula) values and the number of clusters k
+            5. the sharp point of bend or point of the plot looks like an arm, then that point is considered as the best value of K.
+            (find the first bend it will considered as the value of k)

+            by using the k value we can find the centroid of each clusters, by using the centroid we can group the clusters

 APPLICATIONS OF MACHINE LEARNING